Carson McCullers: Later life

 Carson and Reeves McCullers divorced in 1941.
 After separating from Reeves she moved to New York to live with George Davis, the editor of Harper's Bazaar.
 She became a member of February House, an art commune in Brooklyn.
 Among her friends were W. H. Auden, Benjamin Britten, Gypsy Rose Lee and the writer couple Paul Bowles and Jane Bowles.
 After World War II McCullers lived mostly in Paris.
 Her close friends during these years included Truman Capote and Tennessee Williams.
-During this period of separation, Reeves had a love relationship with the composer David Diamond, and the two lived together in Rochester, New York.
+During this period of separation, Reeves had a relationship with the composer David Diamond, and the two lived together in Rochester, New York.

 McCullers fell in love with a number of women and pursued them sexually with great determination.
 Love letters written to McCullers from Annemarie Clarac-Schwarzenbach are at the Harry Ransom Center at the University of Texas at Austin.
 Her most documented and extended love obsession was with Annemarie Schwarzenbach, of whom she once wrote "She had a face that I knew would haunt me for the rest of my life."
 In her autobiography, McCullers reports that the two shared one kiss.
 McCullers's passion, however, was not reciprocated, and the two remained friends with McCullers dedicating her next novel, Reflections in a Golden Eye, to her.
+Sarah Schulman writes:

-Sarah Schulman writes:There is the infamous obsession with Katherine Anne Porter and a much-implied ongoing “friendship” with Gypsy Rose Lee.
+There is the infamous obsession with Katherine Anne Porter and a much-implied ongoing "friendship" with Gypsy Rose Lee.
 But if Carson ever actually had sex with a woman, even Tennessee [Williams] didn't hear of it.
 According to McCullers's brilliant biographer, Virginia Spencer Carr, Carson did brag to her male cousin that she'd had sex with Gypsy once.
 But if that was the case, she never mentioned it to any of her gay friends.
 In the absence of reciprocated lesbian love and the inability to consummate lesbian sex, McCullers still wore a lesbian persona in literature and in life.
-She clearly wrote against the grain of heterosexual convention, wore men's clothes, was outrageously aggressive in her consistently failed search for sex and love with another woman, and formed primary friendships with other gay people.In 1945, Carson and Reeves McCullers remarried.
+She clearly wrote against the grain of heterosexual convention, wore men's clothes, was outrageously aggressive in her consistently failed search for sex and love with another woman, and formed primary friendships with other gay people.

+In 1945, Carson and Reeves McCullers remarried.
 Three years later, while severely depressed, she attempted suicide.
 In 1953, Reeves tried to persuade her to commit suicide with him, but she fled and Reeves killed himself in their Paris hotel with an overdose of sleeping pills.
 Her bittersweet play The Square Root of Wonderful (1957) drew upon these traumatic experiences.
-In the 1950s, McCullers was in therapy for a variety of reasons, and discussed the possibility of being a lesbian with her therapist Dr. Mary A. Mercer.
+In the 1950s, McCullers was in therapy for a variety of reasons, and discussed with her therapist, Dr. Mary A. Mercer, the possibility of being a lesbian.

 McCullers dictated her unfinished autobiography, Illumination and Night Glare (1999), during the final months of her life.
 Her home from 1945 to 1967 in South Nyack, New York, was listed on the National Register of Historic Places in 2006.